KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

   - All OP_RETURNs should contain the `EVAL` code and functional id in the first two bytes
 - Avoid all foreseeable attack vectors
   - Ensure DOS attacks are eliminated, especially in the event of a malformed transaction
-  - Check the array size before use of any transaction (?) <!-- the sentence was unclear here -->
+  - Check the array size before use of any transaction
 - Check the initial transaction for this transaction <!-- not clear what "this transaction" refers to --> by retrieving the txid from the OP_RETURN and loading the initial transaction

 #### Heir Module Validations